 The root canal procedure may take anywhere from one to three visits, depending on your condition.
 First, Dr. Gauthier will take diagnostic x-rays to evaluate the tooth and root canal.
 An anesthetic may be administered to help the patient relax and relieve discomfort.

 A small hole will be made to allow access to the inside of the tooth.
-The infected tissue and damaged nerve will be removed and the root canal will be thoroughly cleaned and disinfected.
+The infected tissue and damaged nerve will be removed using specialized tools.
+The root canal will be thoroughly cleaned and disinfected to avoid future infection.
 If an infection is found, antibiotics may be prescribed and the tooth will be temporarily sealed until the infection has healed.

 If you or a member of your family are experiencing discomfort please call (508) 506-1691 or schedule an appointment online.